List of aircraft shootdowns

 This is a list of aircraft shootdowns, dogfights and other incidents during wars since World War II.
-An aircraft shootdown occurs when an aircraft is struck by a projectile launched or fired from another aircraft or from the ground (see anti-aircraft warfare) which causes the targeted aircraft to lose its ability to continue flying, and subsequently crash, often resulting in the death of the occupants on board.
-This list does not cover aircraft destroyed during the Korean War, the Vietnam War, or Operation Desert Storm.
+An aircraft shootdown occurs when an aircraft is struck by a projectile launched or fired from another aircraft or from the ground (anti-aircraft warfare) which causes the targeted aircraft to lose its ability to continue flying normally, and then subsequently crashing into land or sea, often resulting in severe injury or death of the occupants on board.
+This list does not cover aircraft destroyed during the Korean War, the Vietnam War, or Gulf War.